-This evening I (almost) normalized every possible variant of shitty markup entered by copy and paste online editors into 35,000 articles over the last eight years.
+A small selection of the Vim statements required to normalize every possible variant of shitty markup entered by copy and paste online editors into 35,000 articles over the last eight years:

 Q&A: CMN’s Rusty Lewis and Jon Beck about new advertising options for College Publisher.
 CMN’s new managed WordPress offering is required to use their advertising software, ultimately meaning they still take a cut of the overall revenue.

 Q&A: Rusty Lewis on CMN’s new business model.
 It just hit me: College Publisher inadvertently made it cost-effective to hire a developer and host it yourself.
 Student publications who don’t, and instead pay $2K/year for a terrible CMS while also donating their advertising revenue to CMN, aren’t long for this world.
 I can’t believe College Publisher would stick this to 80% of their clients.

 Licensing Fees to Begin in 2011.
 Awesome timing: College Publisher announces three new services, including managed WordPress hosting for $4,500/year, and that it will charge $2k/year for the basic Polopoly offering to those under 25,000 page views a month.
 Absolutely fascinating.